sinclairzx81/typebox-codegen/readme.md

 ## Overview

-This library implements various code generation tools for transforming TypeScript types into TypeBox types as well as several other type representations.
-This library works by first transforming TypeScript type representations into a TypeBox Type Model.
-The Model can then be passed to various code generators that map the TypeBox Model into various target representations.
+TypeBox-Codegen is a code generation tool that converts TypeScript types into TypeBox types as well as several other schema and library representations.
+It works by extracting structural type information from the TypeScript compiler and maps into a TypeBox specific model.
+This model can then be passed on to various code generators to generate a multitude of various type representations by introspecting TypeBox's schematics.

-The library contains various code generators for libraries such as Zod, Io-Ts, ArkType and Valibot, no-library function generators for JavaScript and TypeScript as well as TypeScript to JSON Schema generation derived from TypeBox schematics.
-These tools are written as a backend for CLI tooling, website integration and as a system to assert TypeBox alignment with the TypeScript type system.
+The library contains various code transformations for libraries such as Zod, Io-Ts, ArkType and Valibot, function generators for JavaScript and TypeScript (derived from the TypeCompiler) as well as JSON Schema generation derived from TypeBox's raw schematics.
+This project is written as a backend for command line tooling, website integration and as a tool to assert TypeBox alignment with the TypeScript type system.

 License MIT